Yellow Back Radio Broke-Down: Racial conflict

 The struggle between a pluralistic African-American culture and an intolerant white culture is central to the novel.
 Loop Garoo, the impromptu spell-casting Hoodoo houngan, diametrically opposes the bigoted Drag Gibson.
 The conflict between these two men and the forces they represent leads to direct, racist violence.
 Drag Gibson sets fire to Loop Garoo's circus, killing his associates and forcing him to flee into the desert.
-He then hires the genocidal John Wesley Hardin to finish Loop Garoo off.
+He then hires the genocidal John Wesley Hardin to finish off Loop Garoo.
 Hardin symbolizes the racist tendencies of the Old West; he sees African Americans as the devil incarnate and slaughters them without mercy.
 The Loop Garoo Kid responds to Drag's violence by calling on a diverse array of resources, unleashing the power of nature and the innumerable hexes and spells of the Hoodoo religion on Gibson and his cronies.
 Drag is quickly overwhelmed by the forces assembled against him, and not even Pope Innocent can save him from Loop Garoo.
 Reed argues that the transparent violence employed by white society is no match for the diversity and adaptability of African-American religion and culture.
 Reed also comments on the ethnocidal history of the Western Expansion.
 Chief Showcase's poetry bitterly reflects the atrocities committed against Native Americans by white imperialists, and Showcase sardonically jeers at the promises of white leaders.